Research course

 Course content

-Our Politics PhD programme is a three-year (full-time) or six-year (part-time) course of study that enables you to carry out a piece of in-depth research in the area that most interests you.
+Our Politics PhD programme is a three-year (full-time) programme of study that enables you to carry out a piece of in-depth research in the area that most interests you.

-Politics at the University of Manchester is one of the top politics departments in the country, and in the top fifty; globally.
-This offers many career opportunities for our PhD students, such as:
+Politics at The University of Manchester is one of the top politics departments in the country and globally, offering many career opportunities for our PGRs, such as:

 Qualification, course duration and attendance options